Over 60? Stop Doing These Things Immediately, Say Experts

 Start Investing in Your Relationships

 This is more crucial than ever coming off the heels of this pandemic when many people have slipped into isolation.
 Studies show that meaningful relationships and a strong social network improve mental and physical well-being and longevity.
 If you don't currently have an active social life, look for opportunities to reconnect with old friends or make new ones.
-Seek out like-minded others at work, church groups, volunteer activities, gyms, alumni groups, or any other group that corresponds to an interest of yours, and to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+Seek out like-minded others at work, church groups, volunteer activities, gyms, alumni groups, or any other group that corresponds to an interest of yours.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.